South Korea to criminalize sending leaflets into North Korea, bowing to regime

 The two countries have remained in a technical state of war since the Korean War ended with an armistice, but no peace treaty, in 1953.

-Park Sang-hak, a North Korea defector who has been leading the anti-Pyongyang propaganda campaign for the past 15 years, said he has been warned against sending leaflets across the border since June.
+Park Sang-hak, a North Korean defector who has been leading the anti-Pyongyang propaganda campaign for the past 15 years, said he has been warned against sending leaflets across the border since June.

 “For all these years, North Korean residents have been brainwashed that the Korean War broke out with a deadly raid by Americans and South Koreans,” he said.
 “Now as a free citizen of South Korea, I have the mission of liberating my brothers in the North from the information black hole.”